crytic/building-secure-contracts/program-analysis/echidna/basic/filtering-functions.md

 ## Introduction

-In this article, we'll demonstrate how to filter specific functions to be fuzzed using Echidna.
+In this tutorial, we'll demonstrate how to filter specific functions to be fuzzed using Echidna.
 We'll use the following smart contract _[multi.sol](https://github.com/crytic/building-secure-contracts/blob/master/program-analysis/echidna/example/multi.sol)_ as our target:

 ```solidity
 contract C {